 Design Around Productivity

-Once you’ve discerned some direction, it’s time to get remodeling!
+Once you’ve discerned your needs, it’s time to get remodeling!
 Remember, the primary purpose of any office is to be a productive work environment.
 Surround yourself with items that inspire and motivate you.
-When you’re picking out furnishings try to find pieces that are calming, functional, and adjustable.
-Invest in systems that will help you stay organized, and if at all possible plan for more than one work surface.
-That way you can leave materials out in one spot, and still be able to walk away and work 0n another uncluttered surface.
+When you’re picking out furnishings, try to find pieces that are calming, functional, and adjustable.
+Invest in systems that will help you stay organized, and if at all possible, plan for more than one work surface.
+That way, you can leave materials out in one spot, and still be able to walk away and work on another uncluttered surface.

 Whether you’re designing a secluded workspace or optimizing an office nook, your office should reflect your style.
 Working from home is meant to foster a more balanced professional and personal life.
 If your home office is leaving you less than inspired, take charge!
 And, if you need a little help, give us a call.
 We’d love to help you create a space that you’ll love to work in for years to come.